Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/2 - Cheat Sheet to a Lean Website.md

 - Make everybody aware and care of performance, everybody’s business
 - Feel encouraged to say “no” to things slowing down your site
 - Celebrate success 🎉
-- Etsy: announce performance heroes every month on their blog
+  - Etsy: announces performance heroes every month on their blog
+- Be transparent
-- Be transparent (again Etsy: publishes Site Performance Reports)
+  - Etsy: publishes Site Performance Reports

 ## Performance = perception + respect